-These dogs may also be trained to help veterans suffering from mental health conditions, such as posttraumatic stress disorder (PTSD).
+These dogs may also be trained to help veterans suffering from mental health conditions, such as post-traumatic stress disorder (PTSD).
 In this case, a dog may calm or comfort a veteran undergoing an anxiety attack.

 Guide dogs have the same rights as service dogs under the Americans with Disabilities Act (ADA), although they are mainly trained to guide and direct their owners.
 Service dogs must have formal training in order for a veteran to receive benefits for his or her dog.
 International assistance dog agencies will also provide dogs and training free of charge to veterans who qualify for service dog benefits.

-VA benefits cover veterinary care and equipment provided by the PSAS program.
+VA benefits often cover veterinary care and equipment provided by the PSAS program.
 Necessary equipment may include harnesses, collars, vests and leashes.
 Generally, the VA does not cover monetary benefits for grooming, food and certain other pet expenses.

-Many veterans with VA care will qualify for hearing aids from the VA, meaning they do not have to pay for them out-of-pocket.
+Many veterans with VA care can qualify for hearing aids from the VA, meaning they do not have to pay for them out-of-pocket.
 Hearing loss among veterans is common, as many of them were exposed to continuous loud noises during their time in service.

-Once you are approved for hearing aids, you will receive them at no cost.
+Once you are approved for hearing aids, you can usually receive them at no cost.
 You may also receive replacement batteries for these devices when your current batteries die.
 You may order new batteries online, by phone or by mail.
 Note that you may only order new batteries online through eBenefits, not through My HealtheVet.

 In addition to supplementing veterans health insurance, the PSAS program has a clothing allowance program, an Automobile Adaptive Equipment (AAE) program and a Home Improvement and Structural Alterations (HISA) program.